-Here, we present measurements of 3He concentrations in magnetite aliquots with and without inclusions from a depth profile of a soil at Whitewater (Southern California).
-We compare these data to existing 10Be and 26Al concentrations measured in quartz taken from the same soil samples (Hofmann, 2019).
-We show that using microCT scanning as a tool to select only grains without inclusions leads to 3He data that conform well to the expected depth profile.
-We use Li and bulk element

-70 concentrations to correct measured 3He concentrations for the fissiogenic, nucleogenic, and cosmogenic thermal neutron components of 3He production.
-These data are also used to calibrate the cosmogenic 3He production rate in magnetite, enabling the future use of the magnetite 3He system for cosmic-ray exposure studies.
+- 65 Here, we present measurements of He concentrations in magnetite aliquots with and without inclusions from a depth profile of a soil at Whitewater (Southern California).
+We compare these data to existing Be and Al concentrations measured in quartz taken from the same soil samples.
+We show that using microCT scanning as a tool to select only grains without inclusions leads to He data, which conforms well to the expected depth profile.
+We use Li and bulk element concentrations to correct measured He concentrations for the radiogenic, nucleogenic, and cosmogenic thermal neutron components of He 70 production.
+These data are also used to calibrate the cosmogenic magnetite He production rate, enabling the future use of - the magnetite He system for cosmogenic exposure studies.